captainkev20/marthas_brew/readme.rst

 Martha's Brew Demo
 ###################

-This is a demo application to demonstrate knowledge of: PHP MVP, Codeigniter, MySQL and Bootstrap.
+This is a demo application to demonstrate knowledge of: PHP MVC, Codeigniter, MySQL and Bootstrap.